demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### microsoft-atp-list-indicators
 ***
-Lists all indicators by ID
+Lists all indicators by the ID that the system creates when the indicator is ingested.

 #### Base Command